tntcannon5000/Screening-LLM/README.md

      ```bash
      git clone https://github.com/tntcannon5000/Screening-LLM/
      ```
-   - Otherwise, download the project as a zip file using the download button or from releases and extract it to a suitable location.
+   - Otherwise, download the project as a zip file using the download button, or from releases and extract it to a suitable location.

 2. **Navigate to the Project Directory:**
    - Open your terminal or command prompt and use the `cd` command to navigate to the directory where you extracted the project files.